MicrosoftDocs/VBA-Docs/api/Excel.Application.ProtectedViewWindowBeforeEdit.md

 ## Example

 The following code example prompts the user for a yes or no response before enabling editing on a workbook in a Protected View window.
 This code must be placed in a class module, and an instance of the class must be correctly initialized.

-For more information about how to use event procedures with the **Application** object, see [Using Events with the Application Object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).
+For more information about how to use event procedures with the **Application** object, see [Using events with the Application object](../excel/Concepts/Events-WorksheetFunctions-Shapes/using-events-with-the-application-object.md).

 ```vb